ig3/srf-scheduler/README.md

 Average study time per day is controlled by adjusting the presentation of new cards.

-New cards are presented if:
- * predicted average study time < `config.studyTimeTarget`; and
- * predicted study time in the next 24 hours < config.studyTimeLimit; and
- * new cards in the current calendar day < `config.maxNewCardsPerDay`; and
- * there are no overdue cards

-When the above conditions are satisfied and there are cards due, new cards are presented interleaved with the due cards.
-The number of reviews between new cards is adjusted so that they are spaced out throughout the day's study.
+New cards are presented, interleaved with reviews, unless the number of new cards seen in the current calendar day is more than `config.maxNewCardsPerDay`.

-When there are no cards due, a new card will be presented if, in addition to the conditions noted above:
- * predicted average study time < config.goModeThreshold; or
- * predicted study time in the next 24 hours < config.goModeThreshold.

-Predicted study time in the next 24 hours is based on:
- * the number of cards due in the next 24 hours
- * the recent average number of new cards per day
- * the recent average study time per day per card

-Predicted average study time is based on:
- * the actual study time in the past 24 hours (25%)
- * the predicted study time in the next 24 hours (25%)
- * the recent average study time per day (50%)

-The predictions do not account for all variables so that actual study time will fluctuate around the target study time (config.studyTimeTarget), but with reasonable consistent study and cards of reasonably consistent difficulty (i.e. study time per review), it is hoped the variations will not be too large.

-The prediction of study time in the next 24 hours is most problematic.
-Initially, there is no record of historic performance on which to base the prediction.
-Also, actual performance varies from day to day.

-The estimate of study time in the next 24 hours assumes:
- * time per card will be the same as recent average time per card
- * number of new cards will be the same as recent average new cards per day

-Time per card is higher than time per review when cards are reviewed more than once per day.
-When the mix of cards reviewed includes more cards with short intervals, average time per card increases.

-The estimated study time is the predicted number of card to be studied (the number of cards due plus the average number of new cards per day) multiplied by the average time per card.
+The number of reviews between new cards is adjusted according to the difference between average study time per day and `config.studyTimeTarget`.
+Sensitivity to this error signal is set by `config.studyTimeErrorSensitivity`.

-The number of reviews between new cards is set to the predicted number of reviews in the next 24 hours divided by the recent average number of new cards per day.
+The number of reviews between new cards is set to the predicted number of reviews in the next 24 hours divided by the recent average number of new cards per day, adjusted up or down according to the difference between average study time and target study time.

 The predicted number of reviews is the number of cards due in the next 24 hours multiplied by the recent average number of reviews per day per card.
-This excludes reviews of new cards that may be presented, so it should always be possible to view at least the recent average number of new cards.

-The number of reviews between new cards is then adjusted according to the different between recent average study time per day and the target study time (config.studyTimeTarget).
-The sensitivity to this difference is config.studyTimeErrorSensitivity.
-The number of reviews between new cards will be reduced when study time is lower and increased when it is higer.

-These heuristics have been developed to provide a reasonably stable study time per day, reasonably close to the target study time.
-At least in my own study, they work well enough.

-Despite all this, it is always possible to study more cards if one wishes.
-They Study button on the home page will provide either a due card or a new card to study, regardless of recent or predicted study time or the number of new cards already seen.
+It is possible to study more cards if one wishes.
+The `Study` button on the home page will provide either a due card or a new card to study, regardless of the number of new cards already seen.

 ### review card selection